vipulnaik/diet-exercise-health/notes/2023-09-19-onward-air-quality-issues.md

 I continued to not go for my morning jog for now, but I'm hoping to resume tomorrow if things improve further by then.

+## 2023-09-24: return to normal

+The reported AQI of Berkeley in the morning on Sunday 2023-09-24 was 39, which is in the Good range.
+This was in line with forecasts that AQI would improve significantly on Sunday (though the quality of air quality forecasts isn't great, so I didn't give too much credence to the forecast).

+I therefore resumed all normal activity, including exercise and outdoor trips.